u210709011/Clothing-App-with-React-Native-.NET/README.md

 2. Copy the ngrok URL (e.g., `https://abc123.ngrok.io`)

-3. In the mobile app, navigate to Settings and set the API URL to your ngrok URL
+3. Paste the ngrok url in the app.

 ---